-If, due to exceptional circumstances, you are unable to attend one of the enrolment dates listed above, your supervisor must write to the Research Degrees Officer for your School to arrange an alternative enrolment date.
-Your supervisor will inform you of the new enrolment date.
+If, due to exceptional circumstances, you are unable to attend one of the enrolment dates listed above, please contact email@example.com.

 Once you have enrolled, you will be issued with an ID card and Queen Mary University of London email address.
-It is important that you access this email account regularly or set up auto-forwarding to your private email address, as the College will use it to send you official communications.
+It is important that you access this email account regularly or set up auto-forwarding to your private email address, as Queen Mary will use it to send you official communications.
 Please ensure that you keep your contact details up-to-date in MySIS.

 All students must familiarise themselves with the QMUL Policy on Research Ethics, including any requirements for formal ethical review, and ensure that their research conforms to it.

-You are required to be enrolled with the College until you have been awarded, or unless you are interrupting your studies.
+You are required to be enrolled with Queen Mary until you have been awarded your degree.